 2214 Human Behavior and the Social Environment

 4 credits

-Examinations of human behavior across the life span.
-The course emphasizes the bio-psycho-socio-cultural and ecological perspectives and explores functional and dysfunctional patterns of coping and adaptation.
-Various theoretical perspectives are introduced to explain human development.
+This course examines human behavior across the life span from the bio-psycho-socio-cultural and ecological perspectives.
+Functional and dysfunctional patterns of coping and adaption are identified.
+Various theoretical perspectives are introduced and social issues such as domestic violence, substance abuse, and eating disorders are highlighted.

 Prerequisite: Sociology 1103.
 Cross-listed with Sociology 2214.

 2217 The Institution of Social Welfare

 4 credits

 An overview of social welfare in America with an emphasis on its historical development and current institutional nature.
 Students will be introduced to social policies and programs and roles of the social worker within these systems.
 The student will learn to identify social problems within the social welfare system and to identify alternative solutions to these problems.

 2218 Social Welfare Policy

 4 credits

 An exploration of social welfare policy development with an emphasis on the identification of variables that shape human service delivery systems.
 The course will focus on American and international social policy development.
 Students will learn several policy analysis models and examine a social policy on the local, state, or federal level.
 Students will be introduced to macro intervention.

-Prerequisite: Social Work 2217
+Prerequisite: Social Work 2217.

-2225 Aging: The Individual and Society

-4 credits

-An examination of the social processes encountered in adulthood and old age, using a bio-psycho-socio-cultural perspective.
+2225 Aging: The Individual and Society 4 credits An examination of the social processes encountered in adulthood and old age, using a biopsycho-socio-cultural perspective.
 Included will be a discussion of theories and research, which explores the phenomenon of aging from an individual and societal perspective.
 Topics include productivity and social participation, cohort and intergenerational relationships, networks and social support, environment, and economic status.
 Discussions will consider the effects of ageism on the individual, and policy considerations.
 Social Science.

 Prerequisite: Sociology 1103 or permission of the instructor.
 Cross-listed with Sociology 2225.

 3318 Social Work in Special Practice Fields

 4 credits

 An in-depth study of programs, policies, and practices in a specialized area of social service.
 Unique needs of the service population and appropriate intervention techniques are emphasized.

 3322 Social Work Practice I

 4 credits

 An introduction to the conceptual framework for generalist practice with individuals, families, groups, organizations, and communities.
 Students are introduced to the common knowledge, values, techniques, and skills that serve as the foundation for social work practice.
 The ecosystems and strengths perspective are emphasized throughout the course.
-Prerequisite: Social Work 2217
+Prerequisite: Social Work 2217.

 3325 Managing Systems in a Macro Environment

 4 credits

-The integration of concepts from human service organizations, culture, groups, and thinking styles with contemporary human relations issues in the workplace.
-Ethnicity, gender, and societal norms are emphasized.
-Students are introduced to service delivery models that provide human relations support to organizations.
+Within a person-environment framework, this course presents social and organizational theories, which allow for a critical analysis of communities, social institutions, and social organizations.
+Human relations issues as they pertain to the workplace are emphasized.
+Social inequalities and social injustices are examined while issues such as affirmative action, equal opportunity, and human diversity are understood more fully.

 Prerequisite: Sociology 1103.

 Social Science.